utsab043/Java-Lab/Java-Lab5/readme.md

 * public int read(char[] cbuff) throws IOException – Reads characters into an array.
 This method will block until some input is available, an I/O error occurs, or the end of the stream is reached.
 * public abstract int read(char[] buff, int off, int len) throws IOException –Reads characters into a portion of an array.
 This method will block until some input is available, an I/O error occurs, or the end of the stream is reached.
   Parameters:
-cbuf – Destination buffer
+1)cbuf – Destination buffer
-off – Offset at which to start storing characters len – Maximum number of characters to read
+2)off – Offset at which to start storing characters 3)len – Maximum number of characters to read
 * public void close() throws IOException closes the reader.
 * public long skip(long n) throws IOException –Skips characters.
 This method will block until some characters are available, an I/O error occurs, or the end of the stream is reached.
 Parameters: